Colleges for Music Production in the U.S.

 Music production programs may be found at recording schools, art schools, community colleges and universities.

-Music producers need expertise in both the professional and technical aspects of the recording industry.
-Therefore, individuals looking for suitable colleges for music production may want to seek recording arts programs that include courses in sound engineering, as well as business and communications.
+- Individuals may want to seek recording arts programs that include courses in sound engineering, as well as business and communications.

 Music Production Program Overviews